This weeks edition of Global Insight

 |

-Tallinn Polytechnic School (Tallinn, Estonia.) celebrated its 15th year as an IPC member.
+CMC Electronics Inc. (Point Claire, QC, Canada) celebrated its 35th year as a Global Electronics Association member.
 See other companies celebrating membership anniversaries.

 Member Anniversaries